wolfv6/keybrd_DH/examples/shiftRegs/README.md

 Each sketch was tested on a breadboard with Teensy LC.
 The breadboard bus strips are half the breadboard's length, separated by a gap in the center (picture below).
-Each breadboard half holds enough electronics for one row of 8 keys:
+Each breadboard half holds enough electronics for 8 keys:
 * one 74HC165 shift registers (DIP)
 * one 74AHC1G126 tri-state buffer chip (on red breakout adapter)